Internet-Draft | SPICE SD-CWT | June 2025 |

 element can be separately blinded.

-Finally, an issuer may create "decoy digests" which look like a blinded claim hash but have only a salt.
+Finally, an issuer MAY create decoy digests, which look like blinded claim hashes but have only a salt.
 Decoy digests are discussed in Section 10.¶

-How the Holder communicates to the Issuer to request a CWT or an SD-CWT is out-of-scope of this specification.
-Likewise, how the Holder determines which claims to blind or to always disclose is a policy matter which is not discussed in this specification.
+How the Holder communicates to the Issuer to request a CWT or an SD-CWT is out of scope for this specification.
+Likewise, how the Holder determines which claims to blind or to always disclose is a policy matter, which is not discussed in this specification.
 This specification defines the format of an SD-CWT communicated between an Issuer and a Holder in this section, and describes the format of a Key Binding Token containing that SD-CWT communicated between a Holder and a Verifier in Section 8.¶

 If there are no disclosures, the sd_claims